isselmou92/DistortionCorrection/README.md

 ## Usage
 ### 1. B0 Correction
-Run the ```console B0_correction.py```script.
+Run the [`B0_Correction.py`](src/B0_Correction.py) script.
 By default, it expects two Nifti MR images, as described in the following example:
 - MR volume intended to be corrected

 - Static field map of the same subject